 The house has 10 bedrooms, a tennis court, a swimming pool and a children’s playground.
 The house also has live-in quarters for the security personnel on one side and accommodation for kids’ nanny Maria Teresa Turrion Borrallo.
 You might remember When William and Catherine stepped out of their home with their three children to clap for the NHS.
 The Getty picture above shows the area they were standing just outside the door of the home.

 The house entrance was re-routed to make it more private.

-The Duke and Duchess of Cambridge spent much of their children’s free-time at this country residence.
+The Duke and Duchess of Cambridge spent much of their children’s free time at this country residence.
 The family spent the whole COVID-19 period of lockdown at the Anmer Hall.
-We saw the glimpse of the inside during their various Zoom calls.
+We saw a glimpse of the inside during their various Zoom calls.
 We saw the lavish gardens in the many official photographs shared by the Duke and Duchess of Cambridge.